getredash/website/src/pages/kb/open-source/dev-guide/write-a-query-runner.md

 ## Summary

 A Redash Query runner is a Python class that, at minimum, implements a `run_query` method that returns results in the format Redash expects.
 Configurable data source settings are defined by the `configuration_schema` class method which returns a JSON schema.
 You may optionally implement a connection test, schema fetching, and automatic limits.
-You can enable your data source by adding it to the `default_query_runners` list in settings, or by modifying setting the `ADDITIONAL_QUERY_RUNNERS` environment variable.
+You can enable your data source by adding it to the `default_query_runners` list in settings, or by setting the `ADDITIONAL_QUERY_RUNNERS` environment variable.